Holy Emperor Guan's True Scripture to Awaken the World

 Holy Emperor Guan's True Scripture to Awaken the World (關聖帝君覺世真經) is a Taoist classic, believed to be written by Lord Guan himself during a Fuji session in 1668.
 Its name is usually shortened to Scripture to Awaken the World.
 The purpose of this scripture is to advise people against committing evil deeds for fear of retribution.
 It is classified as one of the three Taoist Holy Scriptures for Advising the Good, the other two being Lao‑Tzu's Treatise On the Response of the Tao and Lord Superior Wen Chang Tract of the Quiet Way.

+The book's main goal is preserving the peace among humans, reflecting the Taoist pursuit of harmony.
+However, the book also indicates influences from both Buddhism and Confucianism.
+It includes Buddhism's concept of the karmic forces of one's actions as the source of the same person's happiness or destruction.
+It also includes Confucianism's concepts of loyalty, filial piety, chastity and righteousness.

+The book includes threats of violence against non-believers, in particular threats of death by decapitation.

 History

-It is believed that the scripture was conceived by Lord Guan himself during a Fuji session during the seventh year of Kangxi Emperor, Qing Dynasty.
+It is believed that the scripture was conceived by Lord Guan himself during a Fuji session during the seventh regnal year of the Kangxi Emperor, Qing Dynasty.
 It is observed there are two versions of the text, the first one directly states the edict of the Holy Emperor without any preface, this version is found on a plaque in Ningbo, Zhejiang province, believed to carved during the Qing Dynasty.
 This version is also found in most English translation of the text.
 Another version is more prevalent in Chinese compilations, it includes a preface by Lord Guan stating that he wishes everyone would follow his teachings to behave in society, if anyone challenges it, they will face his Guandao.

 It has been in circulation in several Asian countries besides China for centuries, including Japan, Korea, Vietnam and Thailand.
 In China, many editions were printed since 1731, with additions of accompanying illustrations and have been annotated by scholars.
 It was probably brought to Japan by the Buddhist monk Shin-Etsu, where he lived in Nagasaki for several years before being brought to Mito by Tokugawa Mitsukuni.
 Mitsukuni was a great patron of Chinese literature.
 Shin-etsu's version was reprinted in 1730, but was destroyed during the Second World War.